 The LIFX Z Starter Kit, on the other hand, has very similar widths and heights, though it is slightly smaller: 0.16 inches in height and 0.47 inches in width.
 Which is not a huge difference, but we feel like it’s worth mentioning.

 Difference #10: Cost – The two products cost almost exactly the same on the surface.
-However, the cost of the Philips Hue Lightstrip Plus doesn’t cover the Philips Hue Bridge, which you’ll need to buy separately ($59.99), unless you already have a Philips Hue system in place.
+However, the cost of the Philips Hue Lightstrip Plus doesn’t cover the Philips Hue Bridge, which you’ll need to buy separately (Out of stock), unless you already have a Philips Hue system in place.

 The LIFX Z Starter Kit has everything you need for it to work right out of the box with no additional purchases necessary.